 Here is a photo of it when it was first built:

-there somewhere in the 1970s.
-That one was painted red, with
+in the 1970s.
+That one was painted red, with black trim in the

-trim in the traditional “swoops” in between the ribs, etc.
+traditional “swoops” in between the ribs, etc. May

-North Carolina Air Museum.
-Thanks for Joeseph Lilley for the
+Western North Carolina Air Museum.
+Thanks for Joeseph Lilley

 THEN, comes N181H, or as we always called it, “The Butterfly Baby”.
 That is the one that my Dad, David Hamm and I built in about two weeks in a mad dash to get it to Oshkosh, for Harvey, to show it to the aviation community.
 Besides helping weld, cut parts, stitch wing ribs, etc., my primary job was to come up with a “striking” paint job.
 Harvey wanted a real “eye catcher”.
 As is shown in a video we have of the construction of the plane, a Monarch Butterfly was always hovering around as we were building, and I just thought, OK, that’s the paint scheme.
 I guess it was OK, as it made the front cover of the Sport Aviation magazine covering the Oshkosh fly-in.